Our Strive Programme

-At Sandroyd, we fully understand that much of what makes you happy, confident and successful in life cannot all be taught via sedentary studies in a classroom.
+We fully understand that much of what makes you happy, confident and successful in life cannot all be taught via sedentary studies in a classroom.
 This is why our ambitious Strive programme is an essential part of our curriculum.

 Our unique programme has been created specifically for Sandroyd children to ensure they are developing a raft of qualities sought by senior schools, universities and the world of work.
 By carrying out a range of targeted exercises and tasks throughout each year group, our children are nurtured to build their self-confidence, creativity and resilience.
 We encourage them to explore who they are and how to overcome uncertainties, which test their courage and control.

 Strive is not a stand-alone programme; Strive is at the very heart of our school motto, and it is at the very heart of all we do at Sandroyd.
 Its principles are embedded in everyday school life, from promoting good manners to our approach in the classrooms; in delivering our best performances on the stage and on the games pitch.
 Our children have helped to shape our Strive curriculum and we continue to adapt it to suit their interests, nurturing resilient and self-motivated children, who love to learn.